immmersive/codesmash-ai/transformation-patterns.md

 ## The Pragmatic Maxim as an Optimization Problem

-Your reworked pragmatic maxim states that ideas should be evaluated based on how useful they are with respect to the goal we are trying to achieve.
+The new Pragmatic Maxim states that ideas should be evaluated based on how useful they are with respect to the goal we are trying to achieve.
 This can be understood as an optimization problem where:

-Objective: Maximize the utility of an idea concerning the goal.
+- Objective: Maximize the utility of an idea concerning the goal.

-Variables: The different ideas or approaches that could potentially solve the problem.
+- Variables: The different ideas or approaches that could potentially solve the problem.

-Constraints: The resources available, the context of the problem, and any limitations on what is feasible.
+- Constraints: The resources available, the context of the problem, and any limitations on what is feasible.

 In this optimization problem, you are essentially trying to find the idea I∗I∗ that yields the highest utility U(I)U(I) with respect to the goal GG, given the constraints CC.